vdbst/standard/README.md

 ~~~

 ## Shorthands
 To reduce the amount of code needed for that simple return there are shorter versions of new Option(...):

 - Some(value)
 - None()

-in mose cases these should be used since they are way more readable
+In most cases these should be used since they are way more readable.

 ~~~js